Domain Control Validation (DCV)¶

 For security reasons, is necessary to verify that you have the full agreement of the domain’s owner to use the SSL certificate for the domain.

-If you have requested an SSL certificate for a domain that you don’t control (as owner, admin, or tech contact), you will be offered three validation methods right after you submit your CSR.
+If you have requested an SSL certificate for a domain that you don’t control (as owner, admin, or tech contact), you will be offered three validation methods after you submit your CSR.

 If you are purchasing an SSL certificate for a domain for which you are already a contact, this method is chosen for you automatically, and the zone file is updated for you.
-In the event that you chose a Multi-domain certificate, you must have the rights to ALL the domains present in the certificate for this validation method to work.
+In the event that you chose a multi-domain certificate, you must have the rights to all the domains present in the certificate for this validation method to work.

 Validation by DNS record implies that you have access to the DNS record management of your domain (whether or not at Gandi), and can add a CNAME record to it.

 If you opt for this method, you will need to add a special CNAME record to your domain’s DNS zone records.